deliciousbrains/better-search-replace/README.txt

 = Can I damage my site with this plugin? =

 Yes!
 Entering a wrong search or replace string could damage your database.
-Because of this, it is always adviseable to have a backup of your database before using this plugin.
+Because of this, it is always advisable to have a backup of your database before using this plugin.

 = How does this work on WordPress Multisite? =

-When running this plugin on a WordPress Multisite installation, it will only be loaded and visible for Network admins.
+When this plugin is used in a WordPress Multisite installation, subsite administrators can only access the database tables associated with their specific subsite.
 Network admins can go to the dashboard of any subsite to run a search/replace on just the tables for that subsite, or go to the dashboard of the main/base site to run a search/replace on all tables.
+To change which users have access to the plugin, the user capability can be filtered via `bsr_capability`.

 = How can I use this plugin when changing URLs? =